-All faculty, department and section managers are responsible for:
+All school, department and section managers are responsible for:

 - informing staff, students and visitors of local first aid arrangements including details of how to contact First Aid Officers.
-Security Officers are first aid officers and can be contacted by phoning Ext: 1168 or Ext 1122;
+SafeUSC Officers are first aid officers and can be contacted by phoning Ext: 1168;

 - provision of first aid kits and other essential first aid response equipment in relevant locations in buildings; and

 - first aid arrangements for clinics, fieldwork, research activities and laboratories with particular hazards.

 First Aid kits will normally only be installed in high risk work areas.
 A risk assessment must be conducted for the relevant locations/activities to ascertain if a first aid kit is required.
 The risk assessment is to be conducted by Asset Management Services in collaboration with Human Resources.
 Asset Management Services will be responsible for auditing and refurbishing first aid kits.

 - providing first aid to people who are injured or ill in the workplace,